by Dr. Bill Rawls

 If the type of tick is known, sometimes it can be helpful in defining types of microbes present.
 This is not absolute, however.
 Most tick-borne microbes can be spread by a variety of ticks.

 In addition, many stealth microbes are also spread by other biting insects (mosquitoes, fleas, lice, biting flies, chiggers), sexual contact, blood transfusions, and some by air droplets.
 Mycoplasma and bartonella are more commonly spread by other means and can already be present but silent at the time of infection with a different tick-borne microbe.
-Mycoplasma and bartonella are probably more common in individuals diagnosed with fibromyalgia and chronic fatigue (along with other stealth microbes).

 Here are some common microbe-tick connections: